 - Have participants jot down three expectations they would like to set for each other as Big Brothers.
-What are the things we need to do to achieve our desired outcomes? - Next, have participants share their expectations.
+What are the things we need to do to achieve our desired outcomes? - NOTE: Big Brother activities should not involve alcohol.
+This should be clearly communicated to all Big Brothers. - Next, have participants share their expectations.
 Write responses on a flip chart.